kemitchell/lamos.js/README.md

 # The parser ignores blank lines.
 ```

+Compared to its nearest, cousin, YAML, lamos:

+1.  has many, many fewer data types.
+No boolean.
+No numbers.
+No dates.
+No extensible type system.
+Just lists, maps, and strings.

+2.  is much more strict.
+Nested structures are always indented.
+There is no "shorthand" syntax for maps or lists.
+Indentation is always two spaces.
+Multi-line strings are not allowed.

+3.  is much, much easier to parse.
+Both stringify and parse functions are comically short, simple, and easy to port.

 This JavaScript implementation exposes an API reminiscent of the built-in `JSON` object:

 ```javascript